aleksbal/geojson-aviation-data/README.md

 # Getting Started

-This simple application is created to demonstrate a microservice architecture based on MongoDB/SpringBoot solution stack.
-The RESTful services provide via their endpoints different types of aviation data (NOTAMs, airports, NAVAIDs etc.) encoded in GeoJSON.
+This simple application is created to demonstrate a microservice architecture for an aeronautical information system (GIS data) based on MongoDB/SpringBoot solution stack.
+The RESTful services provide access to several types of (test) aviation data (NOTAMs, airports, NAVAIDs etc.) encoded in GeoJSON.

-Currently only several test NOTAMs have geometries.
+Currently only several test NOTAMs have correct JSON geometries.

 Once the application is up and running locally the Swagger API description will be available at http://localhost:9091/swagger-ui/